Azure/azure-sdk-for-net/sdk/machinelearning/Azure.AI.ChatProtocol/README.md

-# Azure.AI.Chat client library for .NET
+# Azure.AI.ChatProtocol client library for .NET

-Azure.AI.Chat is a managed service that helps developers get secret simply and securely.
+Azure.AI.ChatProtocol is a managed service that helps developers get secret simply and securely.

 Use the client library for to: